General No Pity: Rebel commander

 As time went on, General No Pity made more and more incursions into Bui, where he forced several minor separatist factions to unify into the "Bui Unity Warriors".
 Cooperating with the Ambazonia Defence Forces (ADF), he was even able to convince elements of the Bui Warriors, another rebel group, to break off and join the Bui Unity Warriors.
 The new formation was officially founded in January 2022 and formally headed by General Mad Dog, and considered part of the ADF, signifying General No Pity's realignment of loyalties.
 At this point, he was no longer head of the Ambazonia Restoration Forces, a position instead held by Lekeaka Oliver.
 The leader of the Bui Warriors, "Field Marshal" Insobu, regarded the formation of the Bui Unity Warriors as a threat to his own position, and he responded by attacking No Pity's forces.
 In the following month, the intra-rebel conflicts further escalated, as the Interim Government of Ambazonia splintered and its former followers began to fight each other.
 General Mad Dog began attacking Lekeaka Oliver's followers in Kumbo, while General No Pity led the Bui Unity Warriors into battle against the Bui Warriors.
 His fighters were able to kill Insobu on 8 April 2022.
 This operation was received with approval by locals, as Insobu had become infamous for kidnapping and abusing civilians.

 In June 2022, General No Pity personally led an attack at Njatapon, a border post between Ngo-Ketunjia and the Noun River, killing nine Cameroonian soldiers.
 In the following month, Lekeaka Oliver was killed.
 This left General No Pity arguably the most important active Ambazonian militia leader.
 In early August, General No Pity led an offensive against army camps in Oku.
 The attack was repelled and the separatist commander reportedly wounded in battle.
 Several members of his militia were killed; Bareta News went so far as to call this clash No Pity's "Waterloo".
 Following these events, General No Pity went off the radar for several months.
 On 28 January 2023, he resurfaced in a video where he said that "three truck loads" of soldiers had attacked his stronghold in Bambalang two days prior, only to be repelled with heavy losses.

 In late May 2023, his brother Sylvester Mbashie surrendered to the government.
 When military officials questioned Sylvester, he reportedly claimed that General No Pity had been killed during a raid on the village of Baba I in Ngo-Ketunjia.
 According to this account, Sylvester had surrendered because he had been defeated by Njibongwe Derick (General No Pity's witch doctor) in the following succession struggle over command of the Bambalang Marine Forces.
 In July 2023, Le Jour journalist Haman Mana and Ngo-Ketunjia prefect Quetong Anderson Kongeh supported the claim that General No Pity had been killed.

+General No Pity was ultimately succeeded as leader of the Bambalang Marine Forces and Bui Unity Warriors by Henry Njimbogwe ("General No Mercy"); the latter was killed on 3 July 2026.